Let’s start with what we know for sure – or at least as sure as we can be.

 Second, we need to find another reason for the ubiquitous loss of electromagnetic energy throughout the universe.
 Luckily, Dr. Arp has left us clues.
 What he found were quasi-stellar objects (quasars) that were linked or closely associated with galaxies with a much smaller red shift, indicating that there was a greater energy drop in the quasar than its parent galaxy.
 Why might the environment around a quasar suck energy from its emissions more than the associated nearby galaxy?
 I speculate that it has an overabundance of tritium that are absorbing this energy in creating a more normal state, but I really don’t know.
 However, it’s a question that should be answered before we pretend to know how big or old the universe is (again).
-If there were some excess of this rare substance around quasars, might this substance breaking down into a more common substance (maybe Deuterium or Hydrogen or Helium?) account for the general loss of energy as well?
+If there were some excess of this rare substance around quasars, might this substance breaking down into a more common substance (maybe Deuterium or Hydrogen?) account for the general loss of energy as well?
 With a half-life of 12 years, hitting a tritium atom just right might be a rare enough occurrence that it could steal minute amounts of energy without being noticed.

 As I imagine it, this general and ubiquitous loss of energy limits how far we can see and how far back in time our images take us as it is directly proportional to both distance and time.
 We may be blind to a much older, much bigger universe whose light has dissipated into the “background radiation.”